Full name of legal entity: Signol Limited

 Automated technologies or interactions.
 As you interact with our website, we will automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies and other similar technologies.

-Our customers who provide us with data sets via secure platforms.
+Our customers that provide us with data sets via secure platforms.

 Third Parties and publicly available sources.
 We will receive personal data about you from various third parties [and public sources] as set out below: